dinakaranonline/blog/_posts/2020-06-28-Weekly-Round-Up-28th-June-2020.md

 ### 7. BaseCamp's Hey email app and Apple calling it a truce ?

 Update on the tussle between BaseCamp's Hey email app and App-Store guidelines.
-Apple sort-of caved in for sure, but the fight is not over.
+Apple sort-of caved in for sure, but the fight may not be over yet.

 And this the update from Hey's co-founder and CEO [https://hey.com/apple/path/](https://hey.com/apple/path/)